 Before using public-key authentication, the public/private key pair files must be created, with a copy of the public-key file being uploaded to a specific location on the server.
 The public and private keys are generated with a key generation utility.
 While the private and public keys within a key pair are related, a private key cannot be derived by someone who only possesses the corresponding public key.

-Public-key authentication is only successful when the client proves that it posses the "secret" private key linked to the public-key file that the server is configured to use.
+Public-key authentication is only successful when the client proves that it possesses the "secret" private key linked to the public-key file that the server is configured to use.
 Typically the private-key file on the client's machine is protected by a "passphrase", so even if the private-key file is stolen, an attacker must still know the passphrase in order to use it.
 In contrast with the "password" authentication method where the password is transmitted between the client and the server during the authentication process, the private key contents are not transmitted between the client and the server.
 Since the private key is never transmitted over the connection, the public-key authentication method is considered to be more secure than the password authentication method.
 Each key is usually between 1024 and 2048 bits in length.
+Starting with SecureCRT and SecureFX 7.3 and newer, keys larger than 2048 are available if needed.
 The following is an example of a key generated by SecureCRT.

 ---- BEGIN SSH2 PUBLIC KEY ---- AAAAB3NzaC1kc3MAAACBAKoxPsYlv8Nu+fncH2ouLiqkuUNGIJo8iZaHdpDABAvCvLZn jFPUN+SGPtzP9XtW++2q8khlapMUVJS0OyFWgl0ROZwZDApr2olQK+vNsUC6ZwuUDRPV fYaqFCHrjzNBHqgmZV9qBtngYD19fGcpaq1xvHgKJFtPeQOPaG3Gt64FAAAAFQCJfkGZ e3alvQDU8L1AVebTUFi8OwAAAIBk9ZqNG1XQizw4ValQXREczlIN946Te/1pKUZpau3W iiDAxTFlK8FdE2714pSV3NVkWC4xlQ3x7wa6AUXIhPdLKtiUhTxtctm1epPQS+RZKrRI XjwKL71EO7UY+b8EOAC2jBNIRtYRy0Kxsp/NQ0YYzJPfn7bqhZvWC7uiC+D+ZwAAAIEA mx0ZYo5jENA0IinXGpc6pYH18ywZ8CCI2QtPeSGP4OxxOusNdPskqBTe5wHjsZSiQr1g b7TCmH8Tr50Zx+EJ/XGBU4XoWBJDifP/6Bwryejo3wwjh9d4gchaoZNvIXuHTCYLNPFo RKPx3cBXHJZ27khllsjzta53BxLppfk6TtQ= ---- END SSH2 PUBLIC KEY ----

-You first choose the type of key (DSA or RSA), then the passphrase that is used to protect access to your private key, and a key length between 512 and 2048 bits.
-1024 bits is a common length with a good level of security.
+You first choose the type of key (RSA, Ed25519, ECDSA, or DSA) and the passphrase that is used to protect access to your private key.
+If using an RSA key type and SecureCRT or SecureFX 7.3 or newer, you can then select a key length between 512 and 16,384 bits (SecureCRT and SecureFX versions 7.2 and earlier are limited to key lengths between 512 and 2048 bits).
 In many organizations, users are given guidelines for these settings.
 The time required to generate a key increases with the key length, and may be several minutes depending on processor speed.

 You will have the choice of storing your key in VanDyke Software format (the public key is stored in a file that matches the IETF standard format) or in the OpenSSH format.
 If you are connecting to an OpenSSH server, you may want to use the OpenSSH format to simplify the process involved with setting up the remote server with your public-key file.
 If you are connecting to a VShell server, you can use either format since VShell accepts them both.